ZeratuuLL/Reinforcement-Learning/Hindsight/Readme.md

   * Enhance exploration by some methods such as bringing in Curiosity.
 For example [this paper](https://pathak22.github.io/noreward-rl/resources/icml17.pdf).
 In the future I will check the efficiency of this
   * Use model based algorithms.
 This makes the problem a search problem, given the assumption that the model generalizes well to unseen states.
   * Add special 'fake' but 'valid' experiences and learn from them with offline learning methods.
 This is the idea of **hindsight experience replay**.
-For more details you can check in the original paper by OpenAI.
+For more details you can check in the [original paper by OpenAI](https://arxiv.org/abs/1707.01495).

 ## Algorithm

+So how should we add fake but valid experiences?
+We should create transitions will various reward signals and guarantee that they still follow the dynamic of the environment.
+To achieve this we must know the true reward function.
+Luckily this is usually true for lower level worker in hierarchical reinforcement learning.
+But we don't need the transition dynamic because we can make use of the real experiences.
+The only thing we modify is the goal in experiences and the reward accordingly.

+In the paper, it's mentioned that we can have a function to generate a set of 'additional goals' based on any experiences from an episode.
+Then we will create a new but illusional episode by replacing the goal with one goal in 'additional goals' we generated.
+These new experiences will be added into replay buffer and helps training.
+If you wonder how to generate 'additional' goals, the simplest method is to return the final state as an additional goal

+In the jupyter notebook, I implemented this in a slightly different way